tarunsraina/OOPS-IN-JAVA-DOCUMENTATION/README.md

 ```

-> Its a good programming practice to use private modifier to our variables.
+> Its a good programming practice to use private modifier to our variables.[highly recommended]
+> Recommended modifier for methods is public,since they serve functionality to other data memebers.

 To sum up: